Myriad-ccc/CSharp/Projects/Readme.md

+# C# Projects
-# Contains some of my more obscure and high effort C# projects
+* Contains some of my more obscure and high effort C# projects
-## Has both visual and terminal based applications
+* Has both visual and terminal based applications